JerzyPryga/CREDO-CW_EAS_capability_of_detection/README.md

 - There are many unclear effects that may have impact on the measurement like productions of particles in the upper parts of building in which it was performed.
 - Background level might be under-evaluated.

-However, as predicted the average number of coincidence signals caused by EAS is significantly higher than for the background.
+However, as predicted the average number of coincidence signals caused by EAS should be significantly higher than for the background.
 Thus, the level of confidence that certain event indicates occurrence of the cascade in a close surrounding of the system should be high.
+Nevertheless, results seem promising as for current state of work.

 #### Advantages
 This type of analysis has also another advantage, as it can even give some information about the energy of the primary particle that caused it.
 It is easy to see when the expected number of events for different number of coincidence signals is plotted over energy spectrum: